freecooperunion/disorientation/index.md

 layout: index
 body_id: index
 intro: |
-  This is the second-and-a-half edition of Disorientation published by Free Cooper Union.
+  This is the second-and-a-half edition of Disorientation published by Free&nbsp;Cooper&nbsp;Union.

   Disorientation is a counter-orientation intended to introduce YOU to the real story of Cooper’s dense internal politics, as well as larger community issues.